lucantini/react-slingshot/README.md

 ## Final Notes

-Every single standard that we use here is necessary and obligatory.
+Every single standard that we use here is necessary.
 Learn them, they will make you a better developer, trust me :)